Elasticsearch domains should have audit logging enabled

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_elasticsearch_domain.

 resource "aws_elasticsearch_domain" "this" {